 LuAnn and Bob met in Alaska, were married in 1974, and now live in the Berkshires of Western Massachusetts, where Bob has operated a retail business for 44 years.
 They have four daughters, and many exceptional grandchildren.
 LuAnn's educational background is in psychology and journalism, literature and Bible, and she has received training in Graphics Arts and cross-cultural ministry.
 Throughout the years she has served in churches as Worship Leader, Secretary, Sunday School teacher, and Trustee.

-Susan Choquette, RN, has been involved in Africa Connect since its inception, and in 2017 became President of the Board as well Domestic Director of Ian Memorial Sponsorship Fund.
-Sue also serves as Director of Medical and Health Initiatives.
+Susan Choquette, RN, has been involved in Africa Connect since its inception, and currently President of the Board of Directors as well Director of Ian Memorial Sponsorship Fund and Director of Medical and Health Initiatives.
 Sue first traveled to Kenya in 2009 to personally witness health care in the third world, and has returned nearly every year since.
-She has developed a team of passionate and able Kenyan medical professionals, who join her to work alongside our Kenyan partners to provide basic health care and preventative health education, serving in clinics in remote villages basically devoid of medical care.
-Sue relentessly strives to work smarter and more effectively in this realm, and she hopes to one day see a permanent clinic serving the local slum.
+She has developed a team of passionate and able Kenyan medical professionals, who work alongside our Kenyan partners to provide basic health care and preventative health education, serving in clinics in remote villages basically devoid of medical care.
+Sue also oversees medical care for our students and sometimes their parents who are in need of urgent care or emergency surgeries.
+She relentlessly strives to work smarter and more effectively in this realm, and hopes to one day see a permanent clinic serving the local slum.
 In America, she assists in promotional events and presentations at local charity organizations, churches, and private homes.

 Sue is a registered nurse who has worked in the area of infection control and infectious diseases in Berkshire County, MA for the past 34 years, and has diverse experience in all aspects of long term care.
 Since 2005 she has been working for the Berkshire County Sheriff's Department at the Berkshire County Jail & House of Correction in Pittsfield, MA, initially as the HIV/AIDS Program Coordinator and infectious disease nurse.
 In 2013 she moved to the Programs and Treatments department, where she developed and facilitated a substance abuse rehabilitation program for male and female inmates.